-Exhibitor to be judged on handling skill, knowledge of breed standards of their dog, dog show terminology, and elementary dog anatomy.
-Judge has the right to question exhibitors in these areas and the right to excuse from further competition dogs in heat, out of control, etc. Dogs will be judged on cleanliness, general health, grooming, and teamwork with their dog.
+Exhibitors will be judged on handling skill, knowledge of breed standards of their dog, dog show terminology, and elementary dog anatomy.
+The judge has the right to question exhibitors in these areas and the right to excuse from further competition dogs in heat, out of control, etc. Dogs will be judged on cleanliness, general health, grooming, and teamwork with their dog.
 Classes will be divided into Junior (ages 8 to 13) & Senior (ages 14 and older).
-Minimum age for dog to begin is 6 months.
-The county can be represented at State Fair by one Showman in each class (either the Champion or Reserve Champion).
+The minimum age for dog to begin is 6 months.
+The county can be represented at the Illinois 4-H Dog Show by one Showman in each class (either the Champion or Reserve Champion).
 It is highly recommended that 4-Her participate in Dog Care, unless they are leasing their dog.